Mica56/Mica56.github.io/README.md

 - Has UI
 - Implemented using Java and SQL
 ```
-## Group projects I collaborated with:
+## Team projects I collaborated with:
 ### [PUP Organizations Search System](https://github.com/Mica56/OOP-Project-PUP-OrgSearch)
  A database system of organizations in PUP where you can search, register orgs, has newsfeed, stuff like that.<br/><br/>
  (These are just the samples, it has other pages than these)<br/>